rnahill/leaflit/README.md

 Do you like reading?
 Do you like tea?
 If yes, then LeafLit may be the application for you!

-Our application is meant to give tea recommendations based on a chosen book, or to give both book and tea reccoomendations based on a chosen literary genre.
+Our application is meant to give tea recommendations based on a chosen book, or to give both book and tea recomendations based on a chosen literary genre.

 ## Table of Contents